jryio/black-jack/README.md

 ##Hand:

 A hand is an ArrayList of Cards which represents the cards the player and dealer have.
-When the hand is constructed,
+When the hand is constructed, it takes two cards and adds them to the variable and ArrayList attributes.
+The hand keeps a count of the handValue which is the integer total of the value of the cards in the hand.
+The cards Rank is added to Ranks and the Values of the cards are added to Values.

+##Player:

+The player Class handles

 ###Update 3/12/14: